 Touchstone Energy WIRE Golf Tournament

 Mid-Carolina Electric's chapter of WIRE hosts a charity golf tournament each October to raise money for Becky's Place at Lexington Medical Center.
 Becky’s Place is specialized boutique for women who are undergoing cancer treatment or who have completed their treatment.
 The products and services offered help women manage the appearance-related side effects of treatments including surgery, chemotherapy and radiation.
-Since 1999, Mid-Carolina WIRE has raised over $130,000 for cancer patients who cannot afford prostheses, wigs or other needed services.
+Since 1999, Mid-Carolina WIRE has raised over $150,000 for cancer patients who cannot afford prostheses, wigs or other needed services.
+Click here to participate in this year's tournament!

 Local WIRE members are encouraged to join the state organization and serve on their committees to help conduct many statewide service projects.
 Members are kept informed of important local, state and national activities and issues involving rural electric cooperatives.
 Women eligible for membership include: